Skip to main content

 • BUILD_CONFIG: the build configuration that is either release or debug.
 Defaults to release.

 • COMMIT_HASH: the Git commit hash to use as a part of the version string.
-Defaults to the latest commit hash.

 Given the above, the following command builds the Nethermind chiseled Docker image from the project's root directory: